 GPA of 3.0 or better on a 4.0 scale, based on the courses taken during the last two academic years.

-Graduate Record Examination (GRE), including written portion, is required.
+Graduate Record Examination (GRE) is not required.

 3. Check your qualifications for K-State Graduate School admission.